louismeunier/notes/Statistics Summary/statistics-summary.typ

 #theorem("Neyman-Fisher Factorization")[
 A statistic $T(bold(X))$, $bold(X) tilde p_theta (dot)$ is called _sufficient_ for $theta$ if the conditional distribution of $bold(X)$ given $T(bold(X)) = t$ is independent of $theta$. $T(bold(X))$ is sufficient iff there are functions $h(dot), g(dot; theta)$ such that $p_theta (bold(x)) = h(bold(x)) g(T(bold(x)), theta)$.
 ]

+#theorem[Any one-to-one function of a sufficient statistic is still sufficient.]

 #theorem("Minimal Sufficiency")[
   A sufficient statistic is minimal if it is a function of every other sufficient statistic.
 For a parametric $p_theta (dot)$, suppose $T(bold(x)) = T(bold(y)) <=> (p_theta (bold(x)))/(p_theta (bold(y)))$ does not depend on $theta$.
 Then, $T(bold(X))$ is minimally sufficient.
 ]